A cancer survivor exploring the Canadian Wilds

 Singapore, Brussels, Rome, Paris, Monaco, Pisa… Dark alleyways in Taipei.
 Ruins in ancient Istanbul and Croatia.
 The beautiful beaches of central Canada, far away Indonesia, Mexico, and even the Florida Keys.
 I’ve lost count of the countries visited past 20.
 But not the memories.
 Those remain vivid in my mind and I’m willing to share them, over a beer or coffee.
 Anytime.

 The Canadian Wilds

 The Canadian wilds draw me like a magnet.
-Snow-capped peaks, glassy lakes, mountain sunsets, prairie sunrises, aurora, flora, creatures, and weather all capture my imagination and fill me with awe.
+Snow-capped peaks, glassy lakes, mountain sunsets, prairie sunrises, aurora, flora, creatures, and wild weather all capture my imagination and fill me with awe.